The reason Adele is going to pay Sylvester Stallone € 50 million

 Initially, Stallone had put his impressive mansion up for sale for a price of around 100 million euros, but has lowered its claims substantially to ask for half.
 A fact that the British has taken advantage of to continue increasing its portfolio of properties to both, since it currently has several properties in London and Los Angeles.

-If we add that amount to the box office percentage, to the sale of records and to different audiovisual projects that it has underway, It is likely that the British company will receive in just over a year a figure of more than 50 million euros.
+If we add that amount to the box office percentage, to the sale of records and to different audiovisual projects that it has underway, It is likely that the British company will receive a figure of more than 50 million euros in just over a year.
 Just the total amount of the purchase transaction for Stallone’s house.

 The unique 1,700-square-meter mansion is located on a 15,000-square-foot property and consists of eight bedrooms and 12 bathrooms.
 The main house, built in 1994, has six bedrooms and nine bathrooms, including a master suite, three bedrooms, and two staff bedrooms.
 The opulent master suite includes a sauna, steam room, and a terrace office.
 Among the eccentricities, it is worth highlighting a room containing a giant statue Rocky and another of Rambo shooting a bow and arrow.